A POEM AND ITS PARODIES -- THIS IS JUST TO SAY...

 Can’t these poets find their own poems?
 On refrigerators?
 Online?
 But Williams would have appreciated the mimicry.
 Poetry, he said, pushes “the advancing edge of art: that’s the American tradition.”
 And “This is Just to Say” freed all poets to find poetry wherever language is playful.

 So dare to eat a peach.
-Dare to overhear a line.
-Dare to call anything you like — forgive me — a poem.
+Dare to steal a trope.
+Dare to call anything you like a poem.
 “The poem is our objective,” Williams wrote, “the secret at the heart of the matter.”

 (Thanks again to my neighbor and WCW biographer Paul Mariani.)